 As you might have come across, Google displays the freshness of the content in its SERPs to help users determine the freshness of the post.
 If you update the older blog posts, Google will take the modified date and display it in the SERPs.
 Thus, your blog post will get higher CTR in SERPs.

-Like this, editing your old blog posts ruthlessly has many of the advantages like increased readership, the effectiveness of images, and organic traffic.
+Like this, editing your old blog posts has many of the advantages like increased readership, the effectiveness of images, and organic traffic.
 It also prevents your older blog posts contributing to the overall bounce rate of your blog.

-Getting rid of amateur blog posts
+Getting rid of shallow blog posts

 As an amateur blogger, you might have committed many mistakes.